 CC: This opera was written quite recently, in 2011.
 Can you talk a bit about Jonathan Dove’s score for this chamber opera and what audiences can expect?
 What do you enjoy about singing this role?

 TP: My parents always want to know if they need to do any homework before seeing one of my operas.
 If the music is somehow inaccessible, they like to listen in advance to become familiar with it and enjoy the show more fully.
 For Mansfield Park, I told them they did not need to do any of that.
 Jonathan Dove’s score is so melodic and fun.
 It’s enjoyable from the first time you hear it to the hundredth time (trust me, I know), and it has some really moving moments.
 And it’s in English!

 That doesn’t mean the music is a breeze to learn – we had only three weeks of rehearsal and working the music and staging together has been a challenge for everyone.
 Thankfully, I’ve found this role to be very kindly written.
-It’s not too high or low, and Fanny sings just enough to keep my voice warm (I am on stage almost the entire show) without getting fatigued.
+It’s not too high or low, and Fanny sings just enough to keep vocally warm (she’s on stage almost the entire show) without getting fatigued.
 I think what I have enjoyed most about the score is it was actually written for piano.
-It’s been almost a year since I have been able to sing with an orchestra, but with a score that sounds this good on two grand pianos in a beautiful hall, I forget about what’s missing.
+It’s been nearly a year since I have been able to sing with an orchestra, but with a score that sounds this good on two grand pianos in a beautiful hall, I forget about what’s missing.

 CC: Usually UBC Opera performs for live audiences, but this year has been done instead by live stream.
 How has this changed things both for artists and for your audiences?

 TP: To start with, there is a much lower barrier to entry.
 Having it streamed live online means you can watch it from anywhere, and it is far less expensive than in-person tickets.
 There is definitely a lot to miss about live theatre, but digital programming has its own appeal in its low-commitment format.